SwamiKannan/Callable-to-openai-function-calling-template/README.md

       }
     }
 ```
+## Langchain
-Ironically, Langchain has a function called **convert_to_openai_function** .
+If you are using the Langchain framework, there is an in-built function called **convert_to_openai_function** .
 Hence, if you are already using Langchain, you can directly import this function as:
 ```
 from langchain_core.utils.function_calling import convert_to_openai_function
 ```